JPAntunes1/RocketSeat_Repository/stage2/challenge03/README.md

 To make it easier, we'll leave the Figma link **[here](https://www.figma.com/file/rkDOHGPwwFtBNqEdHSuQPd/Projeto-02---Explorer?node-id=0%3A1)** for you.

-## Código do desafio - Challege code
+## Código do desafio - Challenge code

 <h6>PT-BR</h6>